parag155/PTP_Beagleplay-BBB/README.md

 This screenshot highlights the Network precision between the Grandmaster (Yellow) and Slave (Blue) timerfd outputs to be 65 us while the pps-echo pin was active.
 Beyond the increased delay between master and slave, notice that the pulse jitter is unpredictable, spiking as high as 20 µs.

-This behaviour occurs because pps-echo operates as a kernel-space driver, actively consuming CPU cycles to generate echo pulses and causing execution contention for the user-space timerfd application so turning off echo pin which is activated via ppsctl inside the slave and grandmaster startup script in usr/bin is recommended in case using directly for deployment .
+This behaviour occurs because pps-echo operates as a kernel-space driver, actively consuming CPU cycles to generate echo pulses and causing execution contention for the user-space timerfd application so turning off echo pin which is activated via ppsctl inside the grandmaster startup script in usr/bin is recommended in case using directly for deployment .

 ---
 ***Hardware Used***